Sathiyapramod/BootCampFullStack/B42_WD_Eng_Dec_8th_2022/Sample_Event_form/test.md

-  #Sample Survey Form
+  # Sample Event Addition Card Link

-  Creation of survey form using SIMPLE application of basic HTML and CSS attributes
+  Creation of Card link using SIMPLE HTML and CSS attributes